 The Group presents its consolidated statement of financial position broadly in order of liquidity, with a distinction based on expectations regarding recovery or settlement within twelve months after the reporting date (current) and more than twelve months after the reporting date (non-current), presented in the notes.

 Statement of compliance

-The consolidated financial statements of the Group have been prepared in accordance with International Financial Reporting Standards (IFRS) and applicable requirements of United Arab Emirates Laws.
+The consolidated financial statements of the Group have been prepared in accordance with International Financial Reporting Standards (IFRS) and applicable requirements of UAE Federal Law No. (2) of 2015.

 2.2 BASIS OF CONSOLIDATION